-In this section you’ll build two simulated devices on the same mesh:
+In this section you’ll build two device runtimes on the same mesh, with the Raspberry Pi 5 as the primary edge device:

-• a sensor that publishes temperature and humidity readings on a schedule
+• a sensor that runs on the Raspberry Pi 5 and publishes temperature and humidity readings on a schedule

-• a threshold monitor that subscribes to those readings and raises an alert when the temperature crosses a configurable threshold
+• a threshold monitor that runs on your development machine, subscribes to those readings, and raises an alert when the temperature crosses a configurable threshold

 This mirrors a real edge scenario, a room supervisor watching environmental sensors for out-of-bounds conditions, and exercises every Device Connect primitive across two cooperating devices.